 Mark and I continued to enjoy stitching together in the evenings after work.
 Our favorites included Debbie Patrick's Victorian houses and Marilyn Leavitt-Imblum's Lavender & Lace series.
 I'm also fond of Paula Vaughan's designs, scenic landscapes, and anything nostalgic.

 However, the types of projects we were most interested in seemed to elude us - ones that so closely resembled a painting, you'd be hard-pressed to tell the difference.
 So in January 2018 we established The Cross Stitch Studio as a place to offer large, full coverage super-detailed cross stitch designs adapted from vintage-themed art.
-We also recently added a clothing line designed specifically for cross stitchers called StitcherWear, which will be housed here on our website hopefully by the end of 2019.

 If you've managed to read this far, thank you.
 And thank you, too, for visiting our little stitchy corner of the internet.
 We hope our designs give you a reason to smile!